SimforHealth chosen as one of four e-health innovations at CES 2017!Find out more

 Practicing procedures, discussing treatment decisions, recreating complex situations virtually – all these are teaching objectives to which digital simulation provides an innovative and relevant answer.

-Whether in initial or ongoing training, digital simulation allows health professionals to practice the management of a patient virtually, before being faced with a real patient.
+Whether during initial or continuing medical education, digital simulation allows healthcare professionals to practice the virtual management of a patient, before being faced with a real human being whose health is at stake.

-Digital simulation is the missing link between theory and practice and hence should find a place in all training programs.Discover our solutions
+Digital simulation is the missing link between theory and practice and should therefore find a place in all training programs.Discover our solutions

 What they think of digital simulation